 The Hexian Homo erectus remains were excavated by a team from the IVPP, in association with local archaeologists, from Longtandong cave on the side of Wanjiashan mountain in Hexian County between 1980 and 1981.
 Recovered Homo erectus fossils include a fairly complete vault (PA 830), a fragmentary left mandibular body, frontal and parietal fragments and a number of teeth.
 These have been described in a number of publications (Wu and Dong 1982; Wu 1983; Huang et al. 1982, Han and Xu 1989; Dong 1989; Wu and Poirier 1995), however, as the majority of these were published in Chinese Hexian remains comparatively unknown outside of China.
 Wu and Poirier (1995) provide the most extensive description in English.
-The dates for the Hexian site provide the most recent evidence for H. erectus in China.
-Chen et al (1987) report a range for Uranium series dates from 150,000-190,000, with a possible maximum of 270,000.
+It was thought that the dates for the Hexian site provide the most recent evidence for H. erectus in China.
+Chen et al (1987) reporting a range for Uranium series dates from 150,000-190,000, with a possible maximum of 270,000.
 Similar results were obtained by Li and Mei (1983 cited in Wu et al. 1989) with a Thermoluminesence date of 195,000±16,000.
 These dates would be more convincing if supported by other dating procedures, including ESR of hominid tooth enamel.
 This was acheived by Grunn and colleagues (1997) who reported a combined ESR/U-series estimate of 412 kyr for mammal teeth from the cave.
 A large range of vertebrate fauna was also recovered in the Hexian excavation and have been discussed by Han and Xu (1989) and Huang et al. (1982).
 The faunal composition show a mixture of cold adapted northern mammals and more subtropical-tropical southern elements.

 The occipital torus of Hexian forms a transverse smooth prominence, with the vault bone 17.8 mm thick at the centre of the torus.
 Laterally the torus extends towards asterion and there is a distinct supratoral sulcus.
 As is common in H. erectus there is an angular transition between the nuchal and occipital planes.
 Cranial vault bone thickness increases as you move posteriorly and inferiorly, with thickness at the parietal eminences 14.6 mm and asterion 18 mm.
 This basal reinforcement is similar to H. erectus from Zhoukoudian and Java.
 Endocranial volume for Hexian is approximately 1025 ml and the general level of robusticity suggests PA 830 was a male.
 Dimensions of the Hexian vault are provided below.
 If you are interested in more detailed anatomical information I suggest that you read the relevant section of Wu and Poirier 1995.

-Morphological and metrical comparisons of Hexian with H. erectus from Trinil, Ngandong and Zhoukoudian (Wu and Dong 1982; Dong 1989) have produced conflicting results.
+Morphological and metrical comparisons of Hexian with H. erectus from Trinil, Ngandong and Zhoukoudian (Wu and Dong 1982; Dong 1989 above) have produced conflicting results.
 Wu and Dong (1982) found a general similarity in proportions and morphology indicating that all were members of the Homo erectus grade.
 In overall size Hexian was much more similar to Zhoukoudian than it was to the much smaller Trinil.
 However, in some proportions, and when viewed superiorly, Hexian was similar to Trinil.
 The great breadth of Hexian, possibly slightly influenced by postmortem squashing, was distinct from both Zhoukoudian and Trinil.
-Most recently, Dong (1989) argued that the morphology of Hexian was closer to Javan H. erectus than it was to Zhoukoudian.
-In comparison to Zhoukoudian H. erectus, Hexian is much larger tooth crown dimensions and the left mandibular body fragment is thickened and taller relative to the other Chinese H. erectus mandibles.
-Most likely just part of the normal range of variation within East Asian H. erectus morphology.
+Dong (1989) argued that the morphology of Hexian was closer to Javan H. erectus than it was to Zhoukoudian.
+In comparison to Zhoukoudian H. erectus, Hexian has much larger tooth crown dimensions and the left mandibular body fragment is thickened and taller relative to the other Chinese H. erectus mandibles.
+This is most likely just part of the normal range of variation within East Asian H. erectus morphology.
 A geometric morphometric comparison by Cui and Wu (2015) confirmed many of the conclusions reached by Wu and Dong (1982).

 Access to Hexian

 The Hexian collection is housed in the Institute of Vertebrate Paleontology and Paleoanthropology, Beijing, China.
 Research workers interested in access to Hexian should write to Professor Wu Xinzhi,or Professor Wu Xiu Jie, Institute of Vertebrate Paleontology and Paleoanthropology, Academia Sinica, PO Box 164, Beijing, Peoples Republic of China.

 Chen T, Yuan S, Guo S, and Hu Y (1987) Uranium series dating of fossil bones from the Hexian and Chaoxian human fossil sites.
 Acta Anthropologica Sinica 6:249-254.